SeisSol/SeisSol/Documentation/build-dependencies.rst

 For compiling SeisSol, you will need the following dependencies during build:

 - A C++17-capable compiler.
-The following works:
+The following work:

   - GCC (>= 9.0; tested: 13.2)
   - ICX (tested: 2024.2)